GBADsInformatics/PPSTheme/README.md

 # PPSTheme

-A repo for code coming from the GBADs PPS theme
+A space for code made by PPS modellers and analysts in the Global Burden of Animal Diseases (GBADs).
+For each of your models please follow the best practices set by GBADs Informatics, as articulated in the Data Governance Handbook.